USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 #.
 The definition of the composite time series is stored within the CWMS database
 #.
 The members of a composite time series define a continuous range
    #.
 The date ranges of a member *MUST* not overlap
    #.
-The date ranges of a member *MUST* not have any gaps
+Each member *MUST* have a start date
    #.
+The last member *MAY* have an end date indicating no more data will be available for this location and measure.
-Data may have gaps, an explanation range should be provided.
+   #.
+Data may have gaps, an explanation range *SHOULD* be provided.
+For data with regular gaps, e.g. season gauges
+      a description should be provided in the notes.
+A Link to a Location Level can be provided if the timing is well known.
 #.
 The members of a composite time measure the same thing. (e.g. all members are Elevation, not some are elevation and some are stage.)
 #.
 The interval and duration of each member *MAY* be different.